-ACCELERATING PLANETARY EMERGENCY SIGNS
+DIRE PLANETARY EMERGENCY SIGNS

-Already committed future warming
+Already committed future warming and climate change

-The radiative heat forcing of today's atmospheric GHGs (above) commits the world to a global warming of 1.5C by 2030-2040 (IPCC AR5 WG1 Figure 11.6) and full equilibrium warming of 2.0C.
+The radiative heat forcing of today's atmospheric GHGs commits the world to a global warming of over 1.5°C by 2030-2040 (IPCC AR5 WG1 Figure 11.6).
+With no action on emissions 2°C will be by 2050.

-'The current RF(radiative forcing) from GHGs maintained indefinitely (i.e., the commitment from constant greenhouse gas concentrations) would correspond to approximately 2°C warming.'
+'The current (2014) RF(radiative forcing) from GHGs maintained indefinitely (i.e., the commitment from constant greenhouse gas concentrations) would correspond to approximately 2°C warming.'

 Site maintained by Peter Carter